 - 1. You must know the application context name of an existing J2EE application you want to import to DB2 Alphablox. - 2.
 Log into the DB2 Alphablox home page as the admin user or as a user who is a member of the administrators group. - 3.
 Click the Administration tab. - 4.
 Click the Applications link. - 5.
 Click the Create button. - 6.
-Enter the Application Context Name for the J2EE application in the text box.
-The application context name is the name of the directory containing the J2EE application. - 7.
-Set the Import from an existing J2EE Application drop list to Yes. - 8.
-Click the Save button. - 9.
-If you are running an Apache Tomcat configuration with an external web server, perform the steps described in "Steps to Register An Application on an External Web Server" on page 35.
+Set the Import J2EE Application drop list to Yes.
+The Importing Existing J2EE Application window appears. - 7.
+Press the Lookup Application button.
+The Import an Application window appears. - 8.
+Using the drop-down lists, select the J2EE Application Name (not available in Apache Tomcat) and the Module Name.
+The read-only URI and Context Path fields display values based on your selections. - 9.
+Press the Select Application button.
+The dialog window closes and the Importing Existing J2EE Application form is filled automatically. - 10.
+Press Save to complete the import of the selected J2EE application.
+Press Cancel to return to the Applications main page or select No under Import J2EE Application to return to the Create Application window.

 After successfully importing the J2EE application, the new application appears in the list of applications.
-The application must have the structure described in "DB2 Alphablox Application Definitions" on page 29.
-If it does not, the import will fail with an error stating that the application context is not valid.
+The application will have the structure described in "DB2 Alphablox Application Definitions" on page 29.